CABAH/.github/profile/Readme.md

 - <a href="https://github.com/CABAH/assignDOI">assignDOI</a>: Assign a digital object identifier (DOI) to your Github repository
 - <a href="https://github.com/CABAH/FAIR_Workshop_github">FAIR_Workshop_github</a>: A repository for practising the basic use of Github
 - <a href="https://github.com/CABAH/learningRresources">learningRresources</a>: Various online & other resources for learning and improving skills in the R programming language
+- <a href="https://github.com/CABAH/learningPythonResources">learningPythonResources</a>: Various online & other resources for learning and improving skills in the Python programming language

 ### Software/utilities
 - <a href="https://github.com/CABAH/QGIS">QGIS</a>: A free, open source, cross platform (lin/win/mac) geographical information system (GIS)